BardicDefense/purple-hack/README.md

 - **Dexterity** measures agility, reflexes, and hand-eye coordination.
 Any Dex mod is applied to your Armour Class, as long as you can move freely.
 - **Constitution** measures endurance and vitality.
-Any Con mod is applied to your Hit Point total at the start of the game and each time you go up a level.
+Any Con mod is applied to your Hit Point total at the start of the game and each time you go up a Level.
 - **Perception** measures your observational acuity.
 Any Per mod affects your ability to see through illusions, and to spot traps, secret doors, and ambushes.